yochannah/Corrfunc/docs/source/index.rst

 =======================
-Corrfunc Documentation
+corrfunc Documentation
 =======================

-Corrfunc is a set of high-performance routines to measure clustering statistics.
+corrfunc is a set of high-performance routines to measure clustering statistics.
-The main features of Corrfunc are:
+The main features of corrfunc are:

 * **Fast** All theory pair-counting is at least an order of magnitude faster than all existing public codes.
 Particularly suited for MCMC.
 * **OpenMP Parallel** All pair-counting codes can be done in parallel (with strong scaling efficiency >~ 95% up to 10 cores)